SumoLogic/sumologic-documentation/docs/integrations/databases/open-telemetry/redis.md

 OpenTelemetry works with a [configuration](https://opentelemetry.io/docs/collector/configuration/) yaml file with all the details concerning the data that needs to be collected.
 For example, it specifies the location of a log file that is read and sent to the Sumo Logic platform.

-In this step we will be configuring the yaml required for Redis Collection.
+In this step, we will be configuring the yaml required for Redis Collection.

 The log file path configured to capture redis logs must be given here.